Hello! I’m a backend developer on the Wadiz Funding Development Team.

 - Concurrency issue detected 💥

-My first thought was that the cause was "network latency."
-But while I was investigating that, I ended up back where I started.
-When I looked over the entire code again, I noticed some logic I had overlooked.
+At first, I thought the cause was "network latency."
+But while I was investigating that, I ended up back at the root of the problem.
+When I looked over the entire code again, I noticed a piece of logic I had overlooked.
 (As the saying goes, "Back to basics.")

 The foundation of good object-oriented design is high cohesion and low coupling.
 To give a well-known example, imagine you need to replace a car seat, but you have to remove the steering wheel as well.
 If the steering wheel is tightly coupled to the seat, whatever happens in the future, they will remain dependent on each other.